 Built primarily of wood that stores carbon dioxide along with concrete walls, the structure is naturally ventilated, in part by an automated solar chimney with an operable glazed oculus that supports a hung, perforated aluminum heat sink that captures solar rays.

-conservation, educational, energy efficiency, garden, green building, green roof, land use, landscape, LEED, LEED Platinum, naure, prefab, prefabricated, recycled, solar, vegetation, water efficiency
+Article tags: conservation, educational, energy efficiency, garden, green building, green roof, land use, landscape, LEED, LEED Platinum, naure, prefab, prefabricated, recycled, solar, vegetation, water efficiency